Audition FAQ

 Audition Dates

-Callbacks will be between Wednesday, December 18th and/or Thursday, December 19th beginning no earlier than 6pm and ending no later than 9pm.
+Callbacks will be between Wednesday, May 7th, and/or Thursday, May 8th beginning no earlier than 6pm and ending no later than 9pm.
 More specific details will be released closer to then.

 Where and when does the show perform?

-Go, Dog, Go! performs on LCT’s Main Stage March 11-30th.
+Cinderella: The Enchanted Version performs on LCT’s Main Stage

-If I am cast what is the rehearsal schedule like?
+If I am cast, what is the rehearsal schedule like?

 What if I have conflicts with the rehearsal schedule?